drosenbergster/4050/docs/open-questions.md

 **Status:**
 - [ ] Have existing photos
 - [ ] Need new photos
-- [ ] Need to schedule photo shoot
+- [x] Using placeholder photos for now

 **Photo Needs:**
-- Individual product shots
+- Individual product shots (using placeholders)
-- Lifestyle/styled shots
+- Lifestyle/styled shots (future)
-- Packaging shots
+- Packaging shots (future)
-- Behind-the-scenes/process shots
+- Behind-the-scenes/process shots (future)

 **Notes:**
+- Using placeholder images during development
+- Will replace with actual product photos when available

 ---